Choose an internet service provider for your business

 ISP bandwidth pricing

 The costs will usually be determined according to two main criteria: speed and traffic allowances.
-Most common pricing models include:
+The most common pricing models include:

 - capped data usage limits - based on fixed monthly limits of data usage across your broadband connection (uploads and downloads)